 Dry rub seasoning

-Cooking the ribs on a medium temperature in the oven before adding them to the grill is a faster way to get super tender country-style ribs.
+Cooking the ribs on a medium temperature in the oven before adding them to the grill is a faster way to get very tender country-style ribs.

 To impart a smoky flavor to the ribs, add damp wood chips on top of the charcoal, once they ashen, or in a smoker box placed on a gas grill.
 Pork works best with slightly-sweet flavored woods such as birch, cherry and applewood.